 Choosing furniture with visible, slender legs is a classic and highly effective minimalist decor hack that professional designers use consistently to transform the feel of any living room.
 When sofas, armchairs, and sideboards are elevated on tapered wooden or metal legs, light and air circulate freely beneath them — creating a continuous, uninterrupted visual flow across the floor.
 This prevents the room from feeling ground-heavy, dark, or unnecessarily cramped.
 In a minimalist home, maintaining this sense of visual lightness and airiness is absolutely crucial for ensuring the space feels breathable and expansive at every moment.

-For wellness-conscious decorators, leggy furniture offers genuine health benefits that extend well beyond visual appeal.
-Elevated pieces make cleaning significantly easier and more thorough — preventing the buildup of dust, allergens, and mold in the hard-to-reach corners that solid, floor-hugging furniture creates.
-Prioritize pieces made from sustainably sourced solid wood with non-toxic, natural finishes like beeswax or plant-based oils rather than synthetic lacquers that off-gas VOCs into your living environment.
+Elevated pieces also make cleaning significantly easier — a vacuum or mop can reach beneath each piece without moving anything, which matters in a room that is supposed to stay visually settled and low-maintenance.
+Prioritize pieces made from sustainably sourced solid wood with natural finishes like beeswax or plant-based oils for better durability and a warmer visual quality.
 Clean-lined furniture with honest, natural materials also ages beautifully over decades — a powerful argument for choosing quality over disposable fast-furniture alternatives.

 Pro Tip: If replacing furniture isn’t in your budget right now, simply raising your existing sofa on affordable furniture leg risers creates an immediate and surprisingly dramatic improvement in how open and airy your room feels.